NickyMeuleman/nicky-blog/src/pages/manipulate-text-like-a-boss/index.md

 You can use the shortcuts above nearly everywhere.
 The next ones are more specific to the code editor.

+> The shortcuts listed here are the default ones, they might be different for you.

 I'm using [VSCode](https://code.visualstudio.com/)(on Windows), but many of them are also available in other editors.
-You can view your keyboard shortcuts in VSCode by opening the command palette (`ctrl+shift+p`) and choosing "Preferences: open keyboard shortcuts"
+You can view your keyboard shortcuts in VSCode by opening the command palette (`ctrl+shift+p`) and choosing "Preferences: open keyboard shortcuts".
 Here you can search for and edit every keyboard shortcut for VSCode.

 There is a treasure trove of useful one right here for [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf), [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) and [Linux](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf)